Program at a Glance

 What You Will Learn

-Students will learn to read blueprints, calculate the cost of construction projects, and work safely both in groups and individually.
+Students will learn to read blueprints, calculate the cost of construction projects, and work safely at all times.
 Most importantly, students will acquire hands-on trade experience in cabinetmaking and construction.
-Students learn how to measure, mark, and organize materials for the layout, which is based on a blueprint.
+Students learn how to measure, mark and organize materials for the layout, which is based on a blueprint.
 Students will learn to safely use a variety of hand tools and power tools.
 Carpentry students also become conversant with building regulations.

 Carpenters work in many areas within the construction industry.
 Students are prepared for employment in a wide range of careers related to the trade.
 Students may also continue their education in college or a post-secondary program.
 Students may pursue enrollment in union organizations.